WindowsAzure-TrainingKit/HOL-IntroSQLDatabase-VS2012/HOL.md

 #### Task 5 - Connecting to SQL Database Using Entity Framework ####
 You have connected in three different ways to the database on SQL Database.
 The last technology that you are going to try will be **Entity Framework**.
 You will notice that the class implementation for this demo will not inherit from the **SQLDatabaseConnectionDemo** class because when using **Entity Framework**, you do not have to manage Connections and Commands; those are administered by the underlying technology and you do not have to worry about them.

 1. Open the **App.config** file and change the connection string to point to your SQL Database, and enter the password to connect using the test user created earlier in this lab.
+Close the file after saving it.

 	>**Note:** This step is required because **Entity Framework** gets the connection settings from the configuration file.